 My goal is for you to be immersed in each topic we cover, and to learn a lot each week.
 If you do so, as measured by the following, you shouldn't have difficulty doing well.

-Complete a personal learning plan 10 points Participate in all online discussions 20 points Participate in all web conferences (or contact me in advance) 10 points Prepare a 2 page paper for the Final Project 30 points Record a 15-20 minute presentation for a Final Project (see below) 30 points
+Complete a personal learning plan 20 points Participate in discussions 20 points Prepare a 2 page paper for the Final Project 30 points Record a 15-20 minute presentation for a Final Project (see below) 30 points

 Final Project